About Angel Adoption & Our Services

 Do we need a home study before we begin working with Angel Adoption?

 Although you will need a home study to complete your adoption, you do not need one before starting your contract with us.
-We will refer you to a place where you can complete your home study, and you can start the home study process while we begin searching for your birthmother.
+We will refer you to a place where you can complete your home study.
+While you're starting that process, we will work with you to create your adoptive family profile and start presenting you to prospective birthmothers.
 Learn More »

 What is open adoption?